layanbalbeisi/DS_jobSalary/README.md

 Feel free to explore the data, analysis, and visualizations in this repository to gain a better understanding of data science job salaries and employment trends.

-For detailed instructions and insights, check out the accompanying documentation.